-To illuminate the uncertainty due to matching, we introduce Matching Bounds: a matching algorithm that outputs sets of good matches spanning the entire range of treatment effect estimates that could be produced by any reasonable analyst (where a reasonable analyst works within a specific set of constraints).
-Using Matching Bounds, analysts will be able to discover the largest and smallest treatment effect estimates that could be produced by changing matching algorithm, which quantifies the uncertainty due to matching and thus leads to more robust inferences and policy decisions.
+To illuminate the uncertainty due to matching, we introduce Matching Bounds: a matching algorithm based on principles from robust optimization that outputs sets of good matches spanning the entire range of treatment effect estimates that could be produced by any reasonable analyst (where a reasonable analyst works within a specific set of constraints).
+Using Matching Bounds, analysts will be able to discover the largest and smallest treatment effect estimates that could be produced by changing their matching algorithm, which quantifies the uncertainty due to matching and thus leads to more robust inferences.
 Simply stated, Matching Bounds makes uncertainty stemming from choice of match assignment explicit and transparent.

 Matching Bounds works by solving two mixed-integer programs that respectively maximize or minimize the value of an average treatment effect estimator on the same data by changing only which units are matched with the constraints that the matches must produce the same level of balance, both global and covariate-specific, and measured in a variety of ways.
 In this way, Matching Bounds captures both statistical uncertainty and researcher-degrees-of-freedom.